 What if My Guitar is Just Still Too Loud?

 Unfortunately, there is only so much a player can do to quiet down a guitar.
-If you just cannot get it quiet enough to please those around you, then you may want to practice some theory and learn new methods.
+Can’t get it quiet enough to please those around you?
+Then you may want to practice some theory and learn new methods.

 Watch some YouTube videos of players performing things you want to learn.
 Maybe study theory or take online lessons that don’t involve playing.
 You can also do finger exercises and spend time improving flexibility.